 - 3 TBs coriander seeds

 - 2 TBs cumin seeds

 - ½ cup roasted peanuts

-- 1 tsp dry green mint or 1 TB fresh mint
+- 1 teaspoon dry green mint or 1 TB fresh mint

 - To preapre dukkah, Preheat a pan to medium heat.
 Roast sesame seeds for 1-2 minutes, until fragrant.
 Set aside.